industrial-optimization-group/DESDEO/paper.md

 indirectly to this collaborative effort.

-The development of DESDEO2 was supported by the Research Council of Finland (grant number 355346).
+The development of DESDEO2 was supported by the Research Council of Finland (grant numbers 355346 and 373063).
 The software is related to the thematic research area DEMO (Decision Analytics utilizing Causal Models and Multiobjective Optimization, <https://jyu.fi/demo>) of the University of Jyväskylä.

 # References